97AlexNguyen/Alex_Houdini_Things/README.md

-# Create and load a packages to houdini .
+#A Create and load a packages to houdini .

 ## 1. Create a [Houdini packages](https://www.sidefx.com/docs/houdini/ref/plugins.html)